josephedward/exoplanet_data_ML/README.md

 * Preprocess the dataset prior to fitting the model.
 * Perform feature selection and remove unnecessary features.
 * Use `MinMaxScaler` to scale the numerical data.
-* Separate the data into training and testing data.
+* Separates the data into training and testing data with `TrainTestSplit`.

-# Tune HyperParameters
-* Use `GridSearch` to tune model parameters.

 # Models